I do not have a protection order against the abuser, and s/he has not been convicted of a any crime. Can s/he legally

 - Anyone who is under twenty-one (21) years of age.1

 If any of the above apply to your situation, please talk to an advocate at a local domestic violence program in your area about how this law is being enforced.
 See our Advocates and Shelters page to find a local domestic violence organization near you.

 If none of these situations apply, you can still make a plan for your safety.
-See our Safety Tips page for more information.
+See our Safety Planning page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.

 For additional information on gun laws in Idaho, you can go to the Giffords Law Center website.

 1 ID Code § 18-3302(11)